pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/v1.1.0/manifests/crd.yaml
 ```

-If the server cannot access the network, you need to download the `crd.yaml` file on the the machine which can access network before installing:
+If the server cannot access the Internet, you need to download the `crd.yaml` file on a machine with Internet access before installing:

 {{< copyable "shell-regular" >}}